Fort Leonard Wood says farewell to Pollio, welcomes Bartley at change of command

-Col. Steven Bartley, incoming U.S. Army Garrison Fort Leonard Wood commander (second from left), accepts the U.S. Army Installation Management Command guidon from William Kidd, director of the IMCOM - Training Directorate at Joint Base Langley-Eustis, Virginia, during a change-of-command ceremony June 25 on the Maneuver Support Center of Excellence Plaza, as Col. Anthony Pollio, outgoing garrison commander (right), looks on.
+U.S. Army Garrison Fort Leonard Wood held a change-of-command ceremony June 25 on the Maneuver Support Center of Excellence Plaza, where Col. Anthony Pollio relinquished command to Col. Steven Bartley.

+The reviewing officer for the ceremony was William Kidd, director of the U.S. Army Installation Management Command - Training Directorate at Joint Base Langley-Eustis, Virginia.
+He called Fort Leonard Wood and the commitment in its service members and civilians to generate the finest service members in the world, “truly a special place.”

+“We are a team of teams, and we could not do our jobs without the support and partnership of everyone here, both inside and outside the gate, and through the entire community here in the Ozark region,” Kidd said.
+“Defending this nation and leading those that do is a tough, complex business, and it demands excellence in every step that is taken.
+Simple competence is not enough.
+We have to be the best, doing your best, each and every day.
+And the best is what Fort Leonard Wood got from Colonel Anthony Pollio each and every day.”

 |Date Taken: